 Phoenix Business Journal: What to consider when hiring in-house legal counsel

-In the American business environment, every company will need a lawyer at one point or another, but just how to find and retain that legal counsel can be source of debate.
+In the American business environment, every company will need a lawyer at one point or another, but just how to find and retain that legal counsel can be a source of debate.

 We all know that one person, or perhaps you are that person, who started his company from nothing and grew it to a successful enterprise.
 When an entrepreneur is just starting out and operating on a shoestring budget, it isn’t uncommon for them to reach out to friends or acquaintances to handle specialized areas, including legal.